 microfluidics ♦ lab-on-a-chip ♦ scanning probes ♦ biological interfaces ♦ molecular diagnostics ♦ personalized medicine

 For further details, see link: Open space microfluidics

 Govind Kaigala is currently a Research Staff Member in the Science & Technology department of IBM Research–Zurich.

-His research is aligned within Precision Diagnostics where he leads activities on a liquid scanning probe technology — Microfluidic probe (MFP) — and is championing new concepts and thinking on:
+His research is aligned within the Precision Diagnostics project aimed at developing enabling technologies for healthcare and life sciences area while generating high-value data.
+He leads activities on a liquid scanning probe technology — Microfluidic probe (MFP) — and is championing new concepts and thinking on:

-His work has led to new ways to interact with tissue & cellular constructs, and resulted in a distinct class of molecular methods
+His work has led to new ways to interact with tissue & cellular constructs, and this has resulted in a distinct class of molecular methods

 ♦ micro-immunohistochemistry (μIHC)